Deconstructing Diabetes

 Do you teach carbohydrate counting?

-Yes, carbohydrate (carb) counting is an important skill for many people with diabetes to learn.
-So yes, if it's important for you to know, we cover it.
-We educate you how to effectively count the carbs in foods with labels, foods without labels, in recipes and when eating out.
+Yes, carbohydrate (carb) counting is an important skill for many people with diabetes, particularly for insulin adjustment and insulin pumps.
+Our 41 page ebook “Carb Counting - From Food Labels to Real Life Meals” clearly covers how to effectively count the carbs in foods with labels, foods without labels, in recipes and when eating out.

 Why can’t I just google “What do I eat if I have diabetes?”